Masonite: Use

-Artists have often used it as a support for painting, and in artistic media such as linocut printing.
+Artists have often used it as a surface for painting, and in artistic media such as linocut printing.
 Masonite's smooth surface makes it a suitable material for table tennis tables and skateboard ramps.

 Masonite is used by moving companies.
 Among other things, they use it to protect the walls of buildings where they work, and lay on floors to enable smooth rolling of dollies loaded with goods.